 I want to operate a lottery/draw/raffle to raise money for a charity or other organization.
 What do I need to do?

 Lottery Licences are obtained from the Municipal Clerk's office.
-For information on eligibility, licensing fees, legal requirements, reporting requirements, etc. Please call the Lottery Licensing Officer for the Municipality of Port Hope at 905.885.4544 Ext.
+For information on eligibility, licensing fees, legal requirements, reporting requirements, etc., please call the Lottery Licensing Officer for the Municipality of Port Hope at 905.885.4544 Ext.
 2201.

 I am interested in career opportunities with the Municipality of Port Hope.
 How do I find current information?

 All permanent job vacancies are posted on our Career Opportunities page and advertised in the local newspaper as they become available.
-Summer jobs for students are posted on the website in February and winter jobs are posted in July.
+Summer jobs for students are posted on the website by February and winter jobs are posted in July.
 When there are no vacant positions, the 'Job Opportunities' web page will state that.